plotly/plotly.github.io/_posts/3d/2016-07-14-how-to-make-a-3D-scatter-plot.md

    sub-steps:
     - copy: "To save the plot, click the 'Save' button on the left-hand side.
 A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/3D-scatter-plots/3D-scatter-save-main.png)"
-    - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
+    - copy: "For more information on privacy settings and how sharing works, visit Chart Studio's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
 ---